magento/devdocs/guides/v2.2/cloud/project/project-conf-files_services.md

 1. Use SSH to log in to the remote environment.

-1. Create `pretty-print` of all relationships for services and configuration data for that environment.
+1. Create `pretty-print` to show all relationships for services and configuration data for that environment.

     ```bash
     php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"])));'